meysampg/yii2-intldatebehavior/README.md

 ## Usage

-Once the extension is installed, simply use it in your code by attaching it as a behavior to your ActiveRecord model:
+Once the extension is installed, simply use it in your class be `use meysampg\behaviors\IntlDateBehavior` and use it by attaching it as a behavior to your ActiveRecord model:

 ```php
 public function behaviors()